siamhyde/Job-Que/README.md

 Vacancies are stored independently for each user.

-LinkedIn and Indeed listings can be enriched through a local browser worker before being reassessed against the user's profile.
+LinkedIn and Indeed listings are enriched through a local Playwright worker before being reassessed against the user's profile.

+The enrichment worker currently runs locally.
+At the present scale this avoids unnecessary hosted infrastructure; the architecture can move to an always-on worker when user volume makes local execution a practical bottleneck.

 ## Personalisation